the agile way

 Agile leaders only exert power

-To align people to share and trade resources
+To align people to trade and share

 Like streams flowing into a river,